Anecarat/write/README.md

 make <Project name>/<Document name>.article
 ```

-This creates a new document in the folder `Content/<Project name>/` with the extension `.md`.
+This creates a new document named `<Document name>.md` in the folder `Content/<Project name>/`.
 Add some text (in markdown), and run `make all` to convert it to a PDF, HTML, and Microsoft Word file.
 All export files can be found in the folder `Output/<Project name>/`

 Voilà!